• Skip to primary navigation

 Easy split pea soup recipe, homemade with simple ingredients.
 Loaded with tender green split peas, broth, garlic, bacon and vegetables.
 Also known as green pea soup.

-Yield: 6 People
+Servings 6 People

 Ingredients

-• 1 bad Dried green split peas, Rinsed, 16 oz. bag
+• 1 bad Dried green split peas Rinsed, 16 oz. bag

-• 1 cup Sweet potatoes, Peeled and Diced
+• 1 cup Sweet potatoes Peeled and Diced

 • 1 cup Carrots

-• 1 cup Celery, Diced
+• 1 cup Celery Diced

-• 1 Onion, Finely chopped
+• 1 Onion Finely chopped

-• 4 cloves Garlic, Finely minced
+• 4 cloves Garlic Finely minced

 • 2 Bay leaves

-• 1 sprig Thyme, Fresh, Can be replaced with any other fresh herbs of your choice
+• 1 sprig Thyme Fresh, Can be replaced with any other fresh herbs of your choice

-• 1 sprig Rosemary, Fresh, Can be replaced with any other fresh herbs of your choice
+• 1 sprig Rosemary Fresh, Can be replaced with any other fresh herbs of your choice

-• Salt, To taste
+• Salt To taste

-• Pepper, To taste
+• Pepper To taste

-• 1 tsp Turmeric, Optional
+• 1 teaspoon Turmeric Optional

-• 6-8 cups Broth, Chicken or Vegetable, Low sodium, Start with 6 cups and add more if you want a thinner soup
+• 6-8 cups Broth Chicken or Vegetable, Low sodium, Start with 6 cups and add more if you want a thinner soup

-• 1/3 cup Bacon bits, Cooked
+• ⅓ cup Bacon bits Cooked

 Instructions